cvduong03/garage-parking-sensor/README.md

 - Less than 1 feet: Solid red (close/stop)
 - Less than 6 inches: Flash red (too close/stop immediately)

-The LED strip will display the appropriate color and turn off after no change in distance.
+The LED strip will display the appropriate color and turn off after 10 seconds of no change in distance.

 ### Notes